 Eggs - Your eggs should be large and ideally free range and organic.
 It is possible to use one full egg and 2 egg whites for these protein crepes, which would increase the fat content a little.
-Use the leftover egg yolks to make my 5 Minute Keto Mayonnaise.
+Use the leftover egg yolks to make Keto Mayonnaise.

 Butter - You need it for frying.
 You can use coconut oil for a dairy free option, but I think butter gives the crepes that authentic "French" taste!

 Optional - you can add a pinch of salt for a bit of umami taste and make the batter even lighter by adding 1 tablespoon almond milk.

 It only takes 2 steps to make this protein crepes recipe!

 1.)
 Put the egg whites, whey protein powder, vanilla and powdered sweetener into a bowl.
 Blend with an electric mixer (or an immersion blender) for about 1 minute until the batter is fluffy and well-combined.
 Alternatively, use a high speed blender.

 2.)
 Melt ½ teaspoon butter in a non stick frying pan or skillet.
 Add half the batter into the pan and tilt it to spread the mixture evenly until it covers the bottom of the pan.
 Cook over medium heat for about 45 seconds until the bottom is golden.
 Then, flip it over with a wide spatula and brown the other side for another 45 seconds.
 Repeat with the remaining butter and batter.

 Here are some ideas how you can fill your crepes for a nutritious protein breakfast or healthy keto treat.